Place Fontainas

-The square lies at the conjunction of the Boulevard Anspach/Anspachlaan to the north with the / to the south, in the Midi–Lemonnier or Stalingrad Quarter (southern part of the City of Brussels).
-It is served by the premetro (underground tram) station Anneessens on lines 3 and 4.
+The square lies at the conjunction of the Boulevard Anspach/Anspachlaan to the north with the Boulevard Maurice Lemonnier/Maurice Lemonnierlaan to the south, in the Midi–Lemonnier or Stalingrad Quarter (southern part of the City of Brussels).
+It is served by the premetro (underground tram) station Anneessens on lines 4 and 10.

 History

 Early history

 The Place Fontainas was laid out following the covering of the river Senne (1867–1871), as part of the major urban works by the architect Léon Suys under the tenure of the then-mayor of the City of Brussels, Jules Anspach.

-Located at the junction of the Boulevard Anspach/Anspachlaan (then called the Boulevard Central/Centraallaan) and the /, the square occupies the site of the former Small Island (Petite Île, Klein Eiland) formed by two arms of the Senne, an old link between the Rue du Marché au Charbon/Kolenmarkt and the Rue d'Anderlecht/Anderlechtsesteenweg.
+Located at the junction of the Boulevard Anspach/Anspachlaan (then called the Boulevard Central/Centraallaan) and the Boulevard Maurice Lemonnier/Maurice Lemonnierlaan, the square occupies the site of the former Small Island (Petite Île, Klein Eiland) formed by two arms of the Senne, an old link between the Rue du Marché au Charbon/Kolenmarkt and the Rue d'Anderlecht/Anderlechtsesteenweg.
 The bent end of the latter now forms the western side of the square.

-In his 1865 project, Suys planned to erect a monumental fountain on the square, which was to break the monotony of the boulevards, but it was abandoned for budgetary reasons.
-Since 1871, the square has borne the name of the liberal politician and former mayor of the City of Brussels André-Napoléon Fontainas.
+In his 1865 project, Suys planned to erect a monumental fountain on the square, which was to break the boulevards' uniformity, but it was abandoned for budgetary reasons.
+Since 1871, the square has borne the name of the liberal politician and former mayor of the City of Brussels, André-Napoléon Fontainas.